gpulido/homeassistant-airzone/README.md

 # homeassistant-airzone
 Home Assistant Custom component to manage Aironze installations.
-It relays on the [python-airzone](https://pypi.org/project/python-airzone/) library to connect to a Innobus / Airzone installation.
+It relays on the [python-airzone](https://pypi.org/project/python-airzone/) library to connect to a Innobus / Airzone / LocalAPI installation.

-Currently it supports Innobus and Aidoo installations.
+Currently it supports Innobus, Aidoo and LocalAPI installations.

-The current code is compatible with the new HA Climate 1.0.

 ## Installation and Configuration